Embedding Safety into RL: A New Take on Trust Region Methods: Introduction

-This approach is motivated by the observation that TRPO and related methods base their trust region on the state-average Kullback-Leibler (KL) divergence.
-It can be derived as the Bregman divergence induced by the negative conditional entropy on the space of state-action occupancies, as shown by \cite{neu2017unified}.
-The main insight of the present work is that safer trust regions can be derived by altering this function to incorporate the cost constraints.
-The resulting divergence is skewed away from the constraint surface, which is achieved by augmenting the negative conditional entropy by another convex barrier-like function.
-Manipulating the policy divergence in this way allows us to obtain a \emph{provably} safe trust region-based policy optimization algorithm that retains most of TRPO's mechanisms and guarantees, simplifying existing methods, while achieving competitive returns with less constraint violations throughout training.
+The key insight of this work is that safer trust regions can be obtained by modifying this function to account for cost constraints.
+This leads to a provably safe trust region-based policy optimization algorithm that preserves TRPO's guarantees, while simplifying existing methods and reducing constraint violations during training, without sacrificing reward performance.

-\paragraph{Related work} Classic solution methods for CMDPs rely on linear programming techniques, see \cite{Altman1999ConstrainedMD}.
-However, LP-based approaches struggle to scale, making them unsuitable for high-dimensional or continuous control problems.
-While there are numerous works on CMDPs, in this section, we focus on model-free, direct policy optimization methods.
-For example, model-based approaches, like those popularized by \cite{berkenkamp2017safeModelBased}, usually provide stricter guarantees, but tend to be less general.
+\paragraph{Related Work} Classic solution methods for CMDPs rely on linear programming techniques, see \cite{Altman1999ConstrainedMD}.
+However, they struggle to scale, making them unsuitable for high-dimensional or continuous control problems.
+While there are numerous scalable approaches to solving CMDPs, we focus on model-free, direct policy optimization methods.
+Model-based approaches \cite{berkenkamp2017safeModelBased, as2025actsafe}, are attractive due to their stability and safety guarantees, but require learning a model, which is not always feasible, or imposes additional assumptions on the model space.